Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 To run the tool through Enterprise Manager:

-(Click on image to view enlarged)
+(Click on the image to get an enlarged view)

 Oracle Real Application Testing 5

 Database Replay allows realistic testing of system changes by essentially replicating your production environment on a test system.
-It does this by capturing a desired workload on the production system and replaying it on a test system with the exact resource characteristics of the original workload such as SQL execution, transactions, extracts and procedures.
+It does this by capturing a desired workload on the production system and replaying it on a test system with the exact resource characteristics of the original workload, such as SQL execution, transactions, extracts, and procedures.

-This is performed to make sure we consider all possible impacts of any change including undesired results such as product bugs, inappropriate results or performance regression.
+This is performed to make sure we consider all possible impacts of any change, including undesired results such as product bugs, inappropriate results, or performance regression.

 Extensive analysis and reporting generated also help to identify any potential problems, such as erroneous circumstances encountered and performance divergences.

-A Basic workflow of the Database replay is as shown below:
+A basic workflow of the Database replay is as shown below:

 Oracle Real Application Testing 6